jediproject/generator-jedi/README.md

 #### Adding new Dependencies

-To add a new dependencie in the project you need to change the following files:
+To add a new dependency in the project you need to do the following:

 1. bower install